 Summer Bucket List S-chanf

-Sometimes you have to limit yourself.
-Because who has time to do, to see, to experience everything?
-The good thing about S-chanf is that it is clearly arranged and the highlights we have chosen can be easily combined.
-Have fun!
+Sometimes we simply have to limit ourselves.
+After all, who has the time to see and experience everything?
+The nice thing about S-chanf is that it's so easy to navigate.
+The highlights we have selected can be wonderfully combined here

 1. Val Trupchun

-Why go far away to go on safari?
-In the Swiss National Park you can experience the local flora and fauna in its most pristine form.
-S-chanf is situated at the entrance to the Val Trupchun, which is known as the deer arena.
-Especially in autumn during the mating season, it is a hive of activity here, when hundreds of stags fight for the favor of the hinds.
-The start as well as the duration of the rut depends on various factors - the temperature plays an especially important role.
-If it is still too warm, the animals do not get into the mood.
+Why travel far and wide to go on safari?
+In the Swiss National Park, you can experience the native flora and fauna in their most pristine form.
+S-chanf lies at the entrance to Val Trupchun, which is known as the deer arena.
+Especially in autumn, during the rutting season, it's all happening here when hundreds of stags fight for the favour of the hinds.
+The start and duration of the rutting season depends on various factors - the temperature in particular plays an important role.
+If it is still too warm, the animals will not get in the mood.
 However, it usually lasts from the end of September to the beginning of October.
-If you like, you can take part in a guided tour and learn exciting facts about the world of the national park from the professionals or you can go on your own.
-Important- don't forget binoculars.
+If you like, you can take part in a guided tour and learn exciting facts about the world of the national park from the professionals or you can set off on your own.
+Important: don't forget your binoculars.

 Alt text